KwstasKaska/Distributed_Systems_Ceid/README.md

--First_Excercise is the first file containing the excercises without the given questions.
+-First Exercise is the first file containing the exercises without the given questions.

--First_Questions is the file containing the questions i were assigned.
+-First Questions is the file containing the questions i was assigned.

 The questions and answers are in greek